Getting Started with Predefined Dialogs in Blazor

 Show confirm dialog

-A confirm dialog box used to displays a specified message along with the OK and Cancel buttons, which returns a boolean value according to the user’s click action.
-When the user clicks the OK button, the true value is returned otherwise it will returns the false value.
-This can be achieved by using the DialogService.ConfirmAsync method.
-It is used to get approval from the user, and it appears before any critical action.
-After get approval from the user the dialog will disappear automatically.
+A confirm dialog displays a specified message along with OK and Cancel buttons and returns a boolean value based on the user action.
+Selecting OK returns true; selecting Cancel returns false.
+This can be achieved using the DialogService.ConfirmAsync method.
+It is typically used to get user approval before a critical action.
+After the user responds, the dialog closes automatically.

-In the below code example, the confirm dialog displayed on OK and Cancel button click action.
+In the following example, the confirm dialog is displayed and returns a value based on the OK or Cancel button click.

 @using Syncfusion.Blazor.Popups